 No committee will have other than advisory powers unless, by suitable action of the Board, it is granted specific power to act.

-Shall include by not be limited to the following items which shall be covered in the sequence shown unless circumstances make an altered order more efficient.
+Shall include but not be limited to the following items which shall be covered in the sequence shown unless circumstances make an altered order more efficient.

 Procedure for amendments of the by-laws

-By-laws should be reviewed and updated as needed or every (5) five years.
+By-laws should be reviewed and updated as needed or every (5) years.